GavinRay97/vscode-reascript-extension/README.md

 Provides type-checking in lua, intellisense/Autocomplete, and doc-comments on hover for all functions.

 ## Changelog
+- 0.0.9 (July 6th 2023)
+  - temporarily remove ImGui functions that have inaccurate signatures

 - 0.0.8 (July 5th 2023)
   - bug-fix when trying to find extension's path from utilities